dganbold/deep_reinforcement_learning/NeuralQLearning/BananaCollector/README.md

 Download pre-built environment from one of the links below.
 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)

-Then, place the file in the NeuralQLearning/BananaCollector/ folder in the cloned Repository, and decompress the file.
+Then, place the file in the NeuralQLearning/BananaCollector/ folder in the cloned Repository, and decompress the file.<br />
 Next, change the file_name parameter to match the location of the Unity environment that you downloaded.

 ## State space